-- Lowest layer of DBMS software manages how is used space on disk.
+- Lowest layer of DBMS manages how space is used on disk.
 Abstraction unit is a "page"

 - Higher levels call upon this layer to:

 - allocate/de-allocate a page

 - read/write a page

 - Request for a sequence of pages must be satisfied by allocating the pages sequentially on disk!
 Higher levels don't need to know how this is done, or how free space is managed.

 - O/S Disk management vs. DBMS